claresudbery/clare-wiki-ably/pages/organising/podcasts/audacity.md

 - Ctrl + B
     - You can label either sections or points in time, depending on whether you've selected a selection or not
     - Labels will appear in their own separate track
+- To remove a label:
+    - click in the label text
+    - Home
+    - Shift + end
+    - Delete
+    - Delete again

 ### Zooming in and out